gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - In each case, remove the original binaries before running the install image.
 - A dependency on a binary overrides a dependency on the library that produced the binary.

-## Open issues

-### Language plugins

-- Come up with consistent naming scheme for language plugins: 'cpp', 'c', 'assembler', 'java-lang', 'scala-lang', etc

-### Source sets

-- Declare a dependency on another source set.
-- Add compile dependencies to each source set.
-- Add link dependencies to each source set, use these to infer the link dependencies of the binary.
-- AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
-- Change `NativeDependencySet` to handle separate C and C++ headers.
-- Replace `SourceDirectorySet` with something that is actually a set of source directories.
-    - Use this for sources and headers
-    - Can access as a set of directories, a set of files or a file tree

 # Milestone 2

 ## Story: Simplify configuration of component source sets